-- 14.1 When applying for Exam Access Arrangements we are obliged to work within the framework laid out by the Joint Council for Qualifications (JCQ). - 14.2 Where a student is referred to the SENDCo for Access Arrangement assessment, we complete an assessment for exam access arrangements if appropriate.
-We will report the results of the assessment to the student and also whether the assessment indicates the student has standardised scores below the level set by JCQ.
-This will not guarantee Access Arrangements as the formal assessment results will then need to be checked against the JCQ regulations to see if Access Arrangements can be applied. - 14.3 All assessments MUST be post Year 9 to qualify.
-Privately commissioned assessment reports cannot be accepted as they will not be based on evidence of need from the teachers who know the student's work.
-When a privately commissioned report from an educational psychologist or specialist teacher assessor is provided, the following is applicable: - Before a private assessment is undertaken, the educational psychologist or specialist teacher assessor must contact the SENDCo and ask for evidence of a student's normal way of working and relevant background information. - This must take place before the candidate is assessed as stipulated in JCQ Regulations.
+- 14.1 When applying for Exam Access Arrangements we are obliged to work within the framework laid out by the Joint Council for Qualifications (JCQ)/(STA). - 14.2 Where a pupil/student is referred to the SENDCo for Access Arrangement assessment, an assessment will be conducted if appropriate.
+The results of the assessment are reported to the pupil/student and the parent/carer, and also whether the assessment indicates the pupil/student has standardised scores below the level set by JCQ.
+This will not guarantee Access Arrangements as the formal assessment results will then need to be checked against the JCQ regulations to see if Access Arrangements can be applied.
+Within a primary setting judgement will be made by SLT as to whether application for access arrangements should be made.

+- 14.3 All assessments MUST be post Year 9 to qualify.
+Privately commissioned assessment reports cannot be accepted as they will not be based on evidence of need from the teachers who know the pupil/student's work.
+When a privately commissioned report from an educational psychologist or specialist teacher assessor is provided, the following is applicable: (not applicable to primary) - Before a private assessment is undertaken, the educational psychologist or specialist teacher assessor must contact the SENDCo and ask for evidence of a pupil/student's normal way of working and relevant background information. - This must take place before the candidate is assessed as stipulated in JCQ Regulations.